Skip to Main Content

 The donor retention rate formula is (# of last year donors giving this year / # of donors last year) x 100 = donor retention %

-A donor retention plan is even more critical for first-time donors than your other repeat donors.
+A donor retention plan is even more critical for first-time donors than for your repeat donors.

-Research shows that after the first gift, donor retention is only 23% compared to 60% after the second gift.
+Research shows that after the first gift, donor retention is only 19%.
 Be sure you have a strategy in place to lock in that second gift as soon as possible.

 Major Gift Metrics